Code-Institute-Submissions/flask-training-calendar/README.md

 Data Centric Development Project - Code Institute

-Running Calendar is a web app with a social media aspect where users can perform the following functions:
+Running Calendar is a web app for planning runs with a social media aspect where users can perform the following functions:
 * Plan upcoming runs
 * Mark runs as complete
 * Edit and delete runs